Bled or Bohinj – Which lake to visit in Slovenia

 We visited in the early summer months, which was great for the weather and fewer tourists than if we had visited in the peak summer months, but we would absolutely love to visit in the autumn.
 The opportunity to see the leaves turning around the lake, but still have the lovely warm weather and possibly a few less tourists around too, is really appealing.

 Camping Bled at the western side of the lake is a great and price-friendly location to stay around Lake Bled.
+However there are some lovely accommodation options you can book around the lake too, check them out on the map below.

 Lake Bohinj Guide